mmizan85/WinSetupCLI/README.md

 # 🚀 WinSetup: Ultimate Windows Post-Installation Tool

-**WinSetup** is a powerful, modern, and open-source software installer designed for Windows 10 and 11.
-Built with **PowerShell** and powered by **Microsoft Winget**, it allows users to set up their fresh Windows environment with 100+ essential tools in just a few clicks.
+**WinSetupCLI** is a powerful, modern, and open-source software installer designed for Windows 10 and 11.
+Built with **PowerShell** and powered by **Microsoft Winget**, it allows users to set up their fresh Windows environment with 150+ essential tools in just a few clicks.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Platform](https://img.shields.io/badge/platform-Windows%2010%20%7C%2011-original)